 At the conclusion of the Mass, the procession returns to the chapel, Porter Street is closed, and the Society hosts a free traditional Italian dinner for all to enjoy.

 Over the years, the festival has grown significantly in size.
-World known entertainers have performed at the Feast, including Al Martino, Frankie Avalon, Bobby Rydell, Tavares, The Village People, and The Duprees.
+World known entertainers have performed at the Feast, including Al Martino, Frankie Avalon, Bobby Rydell, Tavares, The Village People, The Drifters, Martha Wash, and The Duprees.

 The families involved in the Feast work on preparations for weeks.
 For them, this event is of utmost importance.
 Nothing will interfere with one's presence at the Feast, as everyone must be at the family gathering to pay homage to the Saints.